 Thanks to regenerative braking, electric vehicles do not wear their brakes down as fast as conventional vehicles.
 All that kinetic energy goes back into the battery, slowing down the vehicle at the same time - rather than just heating up brake pads.
-For example, C&C taxis in Newquay drove their first Nissan Leaf over 100,000 miles, still on its first set of brake pads.
+For example, C&C taxis in Newquay drove their first Nissan Leaf over 100,000 miles, still on its first set of brake pads; and in July 2021 it was reported that a Tesla Model S owner had clocked up over 400,000km in the vehicle, all on its first set of brake pads.
 That's going to keep the costs down.

 Air Filters and Air Conditioning

 There's no difference here to combustion engine vehicles.
 You'll want to make sure that your air filters are clean to help keep your cabin air as healthy to breathe as possible.
 Air-conditioning normally needs to be checked for leaks and the refrigerant periodically replaced.